-From the analysis of the entire 5. order backlog, based on the Taxonomy indications, we have found that 93% of our activities are eligible for the European classification, 5.3 Construction, extension and operation of waste water collection and treatment;

-Our work is an important part meaning that they are potentially able to help mitigation and adaptation to climate change.
-Specifically, of the economic activities mentioned in 6.
-Transport Annex I of the Delegated Regulation 6.14 Infrastructure for rail transport; (EU) 2021/2139, our projects are allocated in the following areas:
+From the analysis of the entire 5. order backlog, based on the Taxonomy indications, we have found that 93% of our activities are eligible for the European classification, 5.3 Construction, extension and to help mitigation and adaptation to climate change.
+Specifically, of the economic activities mentioned in Annex I of the Delegated Regulation (EU) 2021/2139, our projects are allocated in the following areas: